 In addition to Heaney, offers were extended to Jordyn Haime ’20, China; Dante Povinelli ’20, Taiwan; Katherine Perez-Rivera ’20G, Czech Republic; and Elizabeth Gill ’17, Peru.
 Three alternates were also named: Allison Easterbrook ’19, South Korea and Ronny Nguyen ’19, United Kingdom.
 Rory O’Neil ’19 was a semifinalist.

-In July, Darby O'Neil, originally selected as an alternate, was offered a Fulbright to be an English teaching assistant in Kazakhstan starting in January 2021.
+In July, Darby O'Neil, originally selected as an alternate, was offered a Fulbright to be an English teaching assistant in Kazakhstan starting in January 2021, and in November, alternate Allison Easterbrook ’19 was offered an English teaching assistantship in South Korea.

 Haime’s Fulbright has been postponed until March.
 “I am also anticipating that it might be canceled altogether, in which case I will have to reapply this fall because Fulbright will most likely not defer our awards until the following year,” Haime says.